IuliaCipleu/Chatbot-Book-Recommandations/README.md

-# Note
-Almost all functionalities were completed and tested before the API key stopped working.
-Everything was fully functional at that time; hopefully the small enhancements added later don’t cause errors.
-The last verified commit is 2e06eec16b4b485a0d2e012120a95314fdc0d08a.

----

 # Smart Librarian Chatbot

 An AI-powered book recommendation system using OpenAI, ChromaDB (RAG), and the CMU Book Summary Dataset.
 Features both a CLI and a modern React web frontend.